sandbox-bio/sandbox.bio/src/content/datepro-08-semantic-processing/steps/Step01.md

 #### Related Classes

-There are additional subclass relationships that do not represent subsump- tion (_is-a_).
+There are additional subclass relationships that do not represent subsumption (_is-a_).
 For example, the relationship between caffeine and the entry [25435](http://purl.obolibrary.org/obo/CHEBI_25435) (mutagen) is defined by the entry [0000087](http://purl.obolibrary.org/obo/RO_0000087) (has role) of the Relations Ontology.
 This means that the relationship defines that caffeine has role mutagen.
 We can search that specific relation between caffeine and mutagen (CHEBI:25435):